Numerical study of the two-boson bound-state problem with and without partial-wave decomposition

 \section{Introduction}

-The description of systems of three or more interacting particles, as encountered in atomic and nuclear physics, requires the solution of the Faddeev or Faddeev--Yakubovsky equations \cite{Elster98b,Schadow99d,Liu2005a,Liu2007a, Hadizadeh2007a,Hadizadeh2008a,Bayegan2008b,Harzchi2010a,Gloeckle2010a, Golak2010a,Golak2012a,Shalchi2012a,Harzchi2014a}.
+The description of systems of three or more interacting particles, as encountered in atomic and nuclear physics, requires the solution of the Faddeev or Faddeev--Yakubovsky equations \cite{Elster98a,Elster98b,Schadow99d, Polasek2000,Shertzer2001,Caia2004,Kessler2004,Kadyrov2005,Liu2005a,Ramalho2006, Liu2007a,Hadizadeh2007a,RodriguezGallardo2008,Hadizadeh2008a,Bayegan2008b, Harzchi2010a,Gloeckle2010a,Golak2010a,Golak2012a,Shalchi2012a,Veerasamy2013, Harzchi2014a,Kuruoglu2016}.
 Their numerical implementation is a computationally demanding task, for which reliable verification and precise error control are essential.
 A well-established strategy for validating such calculations is their application to simpler subsystems for which high-precision or analytical results are available.

-The two-boson bound-state problem serves as an ideal benchmark in this context.
+The two-boson bound-state problem serves as a useful benchmark in this context.
 Although it represents the simplest bound-state system, it already contains key features of the interaction and the underlying quantum mechanics.
 The binding energy and wave function can therefore be used to test numerical accuracy, quadrature schemes, and the treatment of singular behavior in a controlled setting.

 While the partial-wave decomposition (PWD) is the standard method for solving the Schrödinger equation at low energies, it becomes computationally burdensome in scattering calculations at intermediate and high energies due to the slow convergence of the partial-wave series.
-In such regimes, formulations based directly on vector variables, which avoid the angular momentum expansion, are advantageous \cite{Elster98b,Schadow99d,Liu2005a,Golak2010a}.
-However, these vector-variable formulations lead to higher-dimensional integral equations that require careful numerical handling of singularities and interpolations.
-Before applying these methods to complex three- and four-body calculations, it is imperative to validate the numerical framework against a system where the PWD result is exact and numerically cheap.
-The two-boson bound state serves as this rigorous test bed.
+In such regimes, formulations based directly on vector variables, which avoid the angular momentum expansion, are advantageous \cite{Elster98a,Schadow99d,Liu2005a,Golak2010a}.
+The 3D non-PWD numerical solution of the two-body Lippmann--Schwinger equation for the off-shell $T$-matrix has been extensively studied, particularly with regard to multivariable quadrature and convergence issues\cite{Elster98b, Polasek2000, Shertzer2001, Caia2004, Kessler2004, Kadyrov2005, Ramalho2006, RodriguezGallardo2008, Veerasamy2013, Kuruoglu2016}.
+The present study does not constitute a validation of non-PWD methods for the off-shell two-body $T$-matrix; rather, it provides a controlled preliminary benchmark for the underlying bound-state quadrature, interpolation, and eigenvalue machinery.
+In contrast to the earlier two-body non-PWD scattering studies, the present work focuses on constructing a precision benchmark for bound-state implementations, including exact analytical cutoff-error formulas for the Yamaguchi model and a detailed comparison of 1D and 2D numerical realizations at the $10^{-10}$~MeV level.